Classroom Educational

 Renewable is Doable (3-4)

 This lesson teaches students about renewable and non-renewable natural resources, scarcity, alternative energy sources, and how recycling helps conservation efforts.
-Participants collect “natural resources” in a game to demonstrate consumption.
+Participants play a Bingo game at the end of the lesson using the new vocabulary they have learned.

 What a Mess!
 (3-4)